cockroachdb/docs/cockroachcloud/managing-access.md

 ## Manage your organizations

 An **organization** allows you to manage your clusters under a shared [billing](billing-management.html) account and collaborate with team members.
-You can belong to multiple organizations.
+You can belong to multiple organizations, like a personal organization, an enterprise organization for evaluating CockroachDB Cloud, and another enterprise organization which has [CockroachDB Cloud credits](billing-management.html#view-credits-balance) to map to all application clusters.

 To switch between the organizations: